schalkventer/schalkventer/README.md

 ## Previously:

 - 📚 **Co-creator** of the [Bachelor of Arts in Interaction Design](https://creativeacademy.ac.za/schools-degrees/interaction-design/) NQF LEVEL 7 Graduate Degree at [CTCA](https://creativeacademy.ac.za/) with [Carly Withtaker](http://carlywhitaker.co.za/).

+- ✨ **_Product Design Lead_** at [Umazi](https://www.umazi.io), an identity validation platform that provides the means to share verified identifiable data securely in a decentralised manner.

 - 🏛️ Software Development for [South African National Treasury](https://www.treasury.gov.za/) as **_Head of Front-end Development_** at [OpenUp](https://openup.org.za/)